April 1, 1865 - During the U.S.

 artist and naturalist John J. Audubon (1785-1851) was born in Haiti.

-He drew lifelike illustrations of all of the birds of North America.
+He drew life-like illustrations of the birds of North America.

 Birthday - Landscape